 - Relationships are driven by the mentee.
 Accountability is the key factor of success in formal and informal mentoring programs.
-When the individual being developed has 100% ownership, resistance is minimal or non-existent.
+When the individual who is being developed has 100% ownership, resistance is minimal or non-existent.
 The person’s clear desire for support, action taken towards finding it, and their openness to receiving advice is the secret formula for success!

 - The individuals are physically remote.
 Many mentors never meet in person and definitely don’t work side by side.
 Several of my current business mentors are individuals who I never see and only reach out to occasionally with specific needs for advice.
 With the explosion of connection tools such as LinkedIn, Skype, etc., there are very few barriers to finding someone who knows what you want to know.

 - Mentors and mentees may not know each other.
 Many of my mentors as an entrepreneur are experts who share their expertise via YouTube videos, podcasts, and blogs.
-Because I listen to their words of wisdom regularly and over a span of time, I feel I know them.
-It was one of them that pointed out the fact that mentors can be people you’ve never met!
+Because I listen to their words of wisdom regularly and over a span of time, I feel like I know them.
+It was actually one of them that pointed out the fact that mentors can be people you’ve never met!

 - Multiple mentors are common.
 Because of the first three items, it is now common to have many people that one may consider his/her mentor.
-Some may be structured as traditional mentor relationships while others are informal, ad hoc mentors.
+Some may be structured as traditional mentor relationships, while others are informal, ad hoc mentors.